ptheru/git_demo/readme.txt

 Welcome to git demo
-Added this line from bug
+deleted this line in dev